KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 In the form designer, almost any of the components can be cloned.
 This will increase your productivity considerably and will make creating multi-step processes a breeze.

-To clone either a field a panel or even a form simple select the component then click the clone button in the  properties panel in the right-hand side of the panel.
+To clone either a field, a panel or even a form, simply select the component then click the clone button in the  properties panel in the right-hand side of the panel.

-If cloning a field the cloning dialog will prompt for the destination of the new cloned field, once your choice is made, simply click ok.
+If cloning a field, the cloning dialog box will prompt for the destination of the new cloned field, once your choice is made, simply click ok.

 ***Cloning a form***